InRule/Samples/CONTRIBUTING.md

     Signed-off-by: Random J Developer <random@developer.example.org>

+You can add the signoff using the `-s` flag on your git commit:

+    git commit -s -m 'This is my commit message'

 For more information on DCO's, see https://github.com/probot/dco.
 The full text of the DCO is at https://developercertificate.org/.
 All commits must be signed off before your pull request can be processed.